 For curry paste

 1 tsp garlic paste

 1 tbsp fish curry powder

-Pour in 1/2 litre of water and let it simmer.
+Stir.
+Pour 1/2 liter of water and simmer.